 - Boil Till Deep Amber.
-Turn the heat to medium-high and WITHOUT STIRRING, let the sugar mixture come to a boil.
-Boil the caramel for 8-10 minutes, or until the bubbles slow down somewhat, and the color is deep amber (about the color of an old penny).
+Turn the heat to medium-high and WITHOUT STIRRING, let the sugar mixture melt and come to a boil.
+Boil the caramel for about 8-10 minutes, or until the bubbles slow down somewhat, and the color is deep amber (about the color of an old penny).
 The caramel sauce will only be as dark as the caramelized sugar, so don’t pull it off the heat early!

 - Carefully Whisk In The Cream.
 Remove from the heat, and immediately whisk in the cream.
 The cream will stop the cooking process but will immediately bubble and steam.
 Whisk quickly and watch out for splatters!
 Whisk until it’s smooth.

 - Stir In Butter, Vanilla & Salt.
 Add in the butter, vanilla, and salt and whisk until smooth and uniform.